 Loading your coffee table with pretty bits and baubles is tempting, but it's best to keep decor to a minimum.
 Leaning toward function instead of form will allow your table to do its job: keep drinks and food off the floor and within reach.

-Coordinating a Coffee Table with Furniture
+Coordinating a Coffee Table With Furniture

 Now that you know how to decorate an outdoor coffee table, let's look beyond its surface and discuss the best ways to style it with other furniture.